Hasso Plattner Institute: History

-The HPI was founded in October 1998 as a public-private partnership.
-The private partner is the "Hasso Plattner Foundation for Software Systems Engineering", which is the administrative body responsible for the HPI and its only corporate member.
+The HPI was founded in October 1998 as a public–private partnership.
+The private partner is the Hasso Plattner Foundation, which is the administrative body responsible for the HPI and its only corporate member.
 The foundation's legal status is that of a GmbH, a limited-liability company according to German law.
-As the public part of the partnership, the Bundesland Brandenburg provided the estate where several multi-storey buildings were built to form a nice campus.
+As the public part of the partnership, the State of Brandenburg provided the estate where several multi-storey buildings were built to form a nice campus.
 Hasso Plattner declared to provide at least 200 million Euros for the HPI within the first 20 years.
 He is also actively involved as a lecturer and head of the chair on Enterprise Platform and Integration Concepts, where the in-memory technology was developed.
 In 2004, he received his honorary professorship from the University of Potsdam.

 Since 2007, the HPI maintains a particularly close cooperation with the Hasso Plattner Institute of Design, part of Stanford University's School of Engineering.
 In addition to the exchange of students and scientists, an annual workshop on Design Thinking is held in Germany.
 German companies are simultaneously involved in joint international development projects between Potsdam and Palo Alto aimed at simplifying the implementation of such projects on both sides of the Atlantic with the help of tele-teaching technology.